If you see a job for which you think you are a fit, we want to hear from you. We encourage you to apply through our application hiring system.

 We cannot move you forward if you do not meet the required minimum qualifications as defined in our job classifications.
 You will also find these listed in the "About You" section of the job posting.

-We conduct interviews by phone, by video conference, and in person in order to accommodate you.
+We conduct interviews by phone, by video conference and in person in order to accommodate candidates.
 In-person interviews can be one-on-one or with a panel of multiple individuals.
-You should expect more than one round of interviews where you will speak with the hiring manager, potential colleagues, and a member of agency leadership.
+You should expect more than one round of interviews where you will speak with the hiring manager, potential colleagues and a member of department/agency leadership.

-We will share the details with you so you know what to expect and how to prepare.
+We will share the details with you in advance so you know what to expect and how to prepare.

-After the interviews, the hiring manager decides whom to offer the job.
+After the interviews the hiring manager decides whom to offer the job.
 The hiring manager or recruiter will reach out directly with a verbal offer.
-This is a great opportunity for you to ask any additional questions you may have before accepting our offer.
-After you accept the verbal offer, we prepare and send a written offer letter.
-Once you accept the written offer, we will begin pre-employment screening.
+This is a great opportunity for you to ask any additional questions you may have before accepting the offer.
+After you accept the verbal offer we prepare and send an offer letter.
+You will need to sign into your Workday account (the same hiring system you used to apply to the position) to review the offer letter and officially accept.
+Once you accept the written offer we will begin pre-employment screening.

-Before your first day, we will reach out to guide you through the onboarding process which includes required electronic new hire documents.
-On your first day, your supervisor and new team will have a plan to help welcome you into your new role, your agency, and the City and County of Denver as a whole.
+Before your first day we will reach out to guide you through the onboarding process which includes required new hire tasks to ensure you have an efficient start to your employment.
+On your first day your supervisor and new team will have a plan to help welcome you into your new role, your department/agency and the City and County of Denver.

 Assistance with ADA Accomodation Requests